-Parkview region's score and ranking using the modified Hanlon method for prioritizing health concerns is given in Table 21.
-For the region tobacco use was ranked the top health concern.
-Obesity ranked second while maternal/infant and child health and diabetes were tied at third.
+Huntington County score and rank using the modified Hanlon Method for prioritizing health concerns is given in Table 20.
+For Huntington County, obesity was ranked first among the health concerns according to the modified Hanlon scoring.
+Tobacco use was second, and cancer and diabetes were tied for third.